-Make contributions

-o Individual contributions from members can be made at the same time as renewing their membership or at a different time.
-Follow instructions for renewing membership.
-If a person donates in this way, their contribution automatically goes to the Greatest Needs fund.
-If a person wants to contribute to another fund, the procedure is the same as is done for a branch contribution, only with the person's name, not the branch.
-A branch contribution is made currently by writing to connect@aauw.org with "Express Link Request" in the subject line.

-Include the branch, amount and designated fund in the email.
-They will get back to you with what to do.
+- Renew members who write a check for their dues - This is done on the computer.
+It is necessary to have a debit card tied to the branch checking account.
+Log onto AAUW.org.
+Click "Membership" in the upper right.
+Click "Governance & Tools" from the list on the right.
+On the next screen, click "Community Hub: Tools & Resources."
+Scroll down until you see "How to Handle Renewals and Donations in the AAUW Community Hub."
+Click on this and follow the instructions.
+The procedure for renewals will become familiar and eventually you will be able to go directly to "Affiliations" from your login page to enter people. - Make contributions to National AAUW written as a check to your branch - Individual contributions from members can be made at the same time as renewing their membership or at a different time.
+Follow instructions for renewing membership but enter the contribution under "donation amount" on the roster.
+If a person donates in this way, their contribution automatically goes to the Greatest Needs Fund.
+If a person wants to contribute to another fund, the procedure is the same as is done for a branch contribution, described below, only using the person's name, not the branch.
+A branch contribution is made currently by writing to connect@aauw.org with the "Express Link Request" in the subject line.
+Include the branch, amount, and designated fund in the email.
+They will get back to you with what to do. - Lifetime members - There are two types of lifetime members: honorary lifetime and paid lifetime.
+Honorary lifetime members have been members for 50 years and they fill out a form from National to request to be designated.

-• Lifetime members

-o There are two types of lifetime members: honorary lifetime and paid lifetime.
-Honorary lifetime members have been members for 50 years and they fill out a form to request it from National.
 You may need to help them get this form.
 They are exempt from National and State dues and many branches have excused branch dues as well.
 Find out what your branch does.
 Paid lifetime members no longer pay National dues but are still required to pay State and branch dues.
-However, their names show up as paid on your branch roster whether they have actually paid, so keep track by some means.

-• Answer membership questions for members

-o There are several ways to get information.
+However, their names show up as paid on your branch roster whether or not they have actually paid their branch dues, so keep track by some means. - Answer membership questions for members - There are several ways to get information.
 One is to check the website, particularly the FAQ in the Community Hub section.
 Another is to write to connect@aauw.org.
 If you don't get a satisfactory answer, or any answer, you can sign up for Office Hours, a weekly Zoom meeting.
 The information on how to sign up is as follows: log onto AAUW.org.
 Click "Membership" on the upper right.
 Click "Governance & Tools" from the list on the right.
 On the next screen, click "Community Hub: Tools & Resources."
 Scroll all the way down until you see the options for the virtual Office Hours.
 Click the one you are interested in, Tuesday or Thursday, and it will take you to the screen where you sign up.
-You may have to wait a week or two to get in if they are very busy.
+You may have to wait a week or two to get in if they are very busy, but you generally get an answer.
 The last resort is to call 800-326-2289.

-• Remind people to pay dues when it is time

-o With the board and the membership person, design a plan for reminding people about dues.
-This can consist of one or more targeted emails and/or phone calls.
+- Remind people to pay dues when it is time - With the board and the membership person, design a plan for reminding people about dues.
+This can consist of one or more targeted emails and/ or phone calls.
+Remember, National is currently sending three reminders about dues.
+This may be enough, but you will probably have to do more.
+You really cannot count on everyone to renew without being reminded.